 content to people based on what they’re already listening to/watching and what

 people with similar interests are enjoying.

 In the case of Spotify, the goal is to keep users engaged with a software platform (hyper-personalisation isn’t only important for eCommerce), whereas the goal with Amazon and other online retailers is to maximise sales.

-#2: Build a hyper-personalised brand experience from the ground up
+can build a hyper-personalised brand experience from the ground up without

 We’ve looked at Stitch Fix before in our best eCommerce landing page examples article.
 The brand offers a truly personalised online clothes shopping experience for its users.